Marketing in healthcare: Improving the consumer experience

 Some healthcare consumers only leave reviews when superior or extremely poor experiences motivate them to do so.
 That’s why it can be helpful to be proactive and ask for reviews to find and highlight positive consumer feedback.

 Use a platform that includes response solicitation, monitoring and verification features.
-The platform should allow you to easily respond to online reviews.
+The platform should allow you to respond easily to online reviews.
 Also, be careful not to post or buy fake third-party reviews.

 Here are some examples of healthcare marketing: